NICHD-BSPC/intro-rnaseq-hpc/lessons/wk7_lesson04_visualizing_results.md

 > Note that in the plot below (code above), we are using `geom_text_repel()` from the `ggrepel` package to label our individual points on the plot.

 <img src="../img/plotCounts_ggrepel_salmon.png" width="700"/>

+ASSIGNMENT: DO THIS FOR YOUR GENE OF INTEREST

 > If you are interested in plotting the expression of multiple genes all together, please refer to [the short lesson linked here](top20_genes-expression_plotting.md) where we demo this for the top 20 most significantly expressed genes.